frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 --gc
 ```

-The package references not referenced in any of the projects will be deleted from the packages.props.
+The package references not referenced in any of the projects will be deleted from the Directory.Packages.props.
 If the Package references are pinned in the central file the elements are not removed.

 ``` xml
 <Package Include="Newtonsoft.Json" Version="10.0.1" Pin="true"/>